Introduction: key performance indicators for directories

 - Continuously refine your analytics approach based on changing needs

-By systematically implementing these analytics practices, you’ll gain the insights needed to enhance your directory’s performance, deliver greater value to users and businesses, and achieve sustainable growth in an increasingly competitive market.
+Put these practices in place methodically, and you’ll gain the insights to improve your directory’s performance, deliver more value to users and businesses, and grow steadily in a competitive market.